awsles/AzureServices/README.md

 ## Anomalies
 In scraping the data, a few anomalies have been observed with the original source data and/or documentation:

-* You will only see services which have been feature-enabled within the current Azure subscription.
+* You will only see permissions and services which have been feature-enabled within the current Azure subscription.
 * In the past, several Azure service providers have not correctly reported their available operations.

 ---